 When it comes to hanging curtains, the smallest details mean everything.

-It’s hard to admire the beautiful fabrics, tiebacks or finials if your curtain rod is crooked, or there are gaping, unsightly holes and wall damage from using traditional curtain hardware.
+It’s hard to admire the beautiful fabrics, holdbacks or finials if your curtain rod is crooked, or there are gaping, unsightly holes and wall damage from using traditional curtain hardware.

 Hanging curtains can be challenging, but it doesn’t have to be.
-Kwik-Hang’s no-drill, no-damage curtain rod brackets are incredibly easy to install without the use of screws, nails or drills.
-Just position the brackets to your window trim, tap into place with a hammer and that’s it — it doesn’t damage walls or require precise measurements.
+Kwik-Hang’s no-drill, no-damage curtain rod brackets and holdbacks are incredibly easy to install without the use of screws, nails or drills.
+Just position the hardware to your window trim, tap into place with a hammer and that’s it — it doesn’t damage walls or require precise measurements.